 The patients will be treated with VPM1002BC at the clinical sites.
 Access to the treatment rooms is limited to authorized study personnel and the patients will only enter this area when accompanied by authorized study personnel.
-After the instillation patients will remain at the clinics for at least 4 hours.
+After the instillation patients will remain at the clinics for at least 1 and up to 4 hours, but at least until the first voiding.
 Patients will be asked to withhold urination for at least 1 hour after the instillation to allow sufficient contact time with the bladder wall.
 During this time, patients will be allowed to move freely around the clinics perimeter, as patients should be mobile to improve contact with the bladder wall.